Where are they now? Arsenal’s 11 wonderkids from FM 2012

 Over the course of the following seasons, the midfielder became a vital part of Arsenal’s team but injuries stopped him from ever allowing him to play to his full ability regularly.

 He joined Liverpool in 2017, where he’s continued to struggle with injuries but has also won the Premier League and the Champions League.
+Nowadays he’s a fringe squad player in the Reds’ quadruple charge.

 It’s unsurprising that Wilshere was listed as a wonderkid in FM 2012.